fxh803/unitVis/README.md

 npm run dev
 ```

 This command will start a web service on port 8888 for development.
-You can access DG Comics at [http://localhost:8888/](http://localhost:8888/)
+You can access it at [http://localhost:8888/](http://localhost:8888/)

 ## Run the backend locally with Flask